ygfalcon/Solsniper-zero/README.md

   - `system_metrics` events are aggregated from the local monitor and the depth service by `metrics_aggregator` which publishes them under `system_metrics_combined`.
+  - When no metrics arrive for several seconds the scanners fall back to `psutil.cpu_percent(0.1)` to keep scaling active.
   - `DEPTH_FREQ_LOW` / `DEPTH_FREQ_HIGH` – depth update rate thresholds in
     updates per second (defaults to `1` and `10`).
   - `--config <path>` – load these options from the given configuration file.